 It is powered by a time-proven ETA 2824-2 Swiss-made automatic movement, which is visible through a transparent case back featuring a mineral glass.
 Like it is often the case with relatively inexpensive timekeepers, there is nothing particularly interesting to look at, though.
 I mean, the only thing that seems to differ this particular iteration of the caliber from millions of its siblings is the double “Glycine” inscription: all the rest is absolutely plane and sort of boring.

 The black dial is also protected with a domed mineral glass, which will certainly be prone to occasional bumps and scratches, so you will have to wear it with care.

-To my taste, this is the only problem of the watch that deserves some attention.
+To my taste, this is the only problem here that deserves some attention.